just-buildsystem/justbuild/share/man/just-mr.1.md

 The default configuration lookup order can be adjusted in the just-mrrc file.
 See **`just-mrrc`**(5) for more details.

+**`--absent`** *`PATH`*
+Path to a file specifying which repositories are to be considered absent, overriding the values set by the *`"pragma"`* entries in the multi-repository configuration.
+The file has to contain a JSON array of those repository names to be considered absent.

 **`-D`**, **`--defines`** *`JSON`*
 Defines, via an in-line JSON object, an overlay configuration for **`just`**(1); if used as a launcher for a subcommand known to support